 To make an appointment, please call 0411 966 210.
-Please note it is likely that you will have to leave a message.
-However, your call will be returned as soon as possible, usually by the next business day.
+If you have to leave a message, your call will be returned as soon as possible, usually by the next business day.
 You can also email Reception at email@example.com to enquire about booking an appointment.

-Appointments are available in Marrickville.
-After hours appointments are offered but these are subject to availability.
-Appointments are typically for 55 minutes.
+Appointments are available in Marrickville, Wednesday to Friday.
+Appointments are typically for 50 minutes.
 Most people find it helpful to have therapy sessions once a week or once a fortnight.
 The frequency will usually decrease towards the end of treatment.